maubanel/GMS2-Animation/run-cycle/README.md

 ##### `Step 1.`\|`BTS`|:small_blue_diamond:

 It is always good when making your first walk cycle to use some reference.
 In this case we will be tracing a stick person animation.
 Just like the ball for walking/running we need to animate the player without translation (like running on a treadmill).
 There is lots of good reference on YouTube.
-Lets use this one:
+Lets use this one.
+Click on the picture below to view the video on YouTube.

 [![how to animate a ball in 2d](https://img.youtube.com/vi/vq9A5FD8G5w/0.jpg)](https://www.youtube.com/watch?v=vq9A5FD8G5w)